varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 Currently, this EFI is based on OpenCore 0.6.2, and includes the latest kexts as of 2020.10.29.

+## About Big Sur

+With this EFI, **DO NOT TRY TO INSTALL BIG SUR** at the moment.
+With the latest beta, (11 beta 10) the minimimum required OpenCore version is 0.6.3, which is not released at the moment.
+I don't want to include debug versions of OC in this repo.
+With OpenCore 0.6.2, Big Sur will cause the machine to bootloop.
+It may work with older betas, but I hadn't tested it.

 ## Before you start

 ### Requirements

 You must have the following stuff to make this project successful:
-* a Dell OptiPlex 3020 computer, ( Obviously :D ) I have the SFF form factor, this is the machine I've tested the EFI on.
+* a Dell Optiplex 3020 computer, ( Obviously :D ) I have the SFF form factor, this is the machine I've tested the EFI on.
 This guide and EFI should also work on the 3020 M, and 3020 MT too, without any modifications.
 [To indentify your 3020, check this link.](https://www.dell.com/support/article/hu-hu/sln288646/optiplex-3020-visual-guide-to-your-computer?lang=en)
 * Access to a working Mac/Linux/Windows machine.
 * A 16 GB pendrive.
 Keep in mind, during the preperation we will format the disk to create the install media, so back up your valuable files.
-* Peripherals to interact with your computer.
+* Peripherals to interact with your Hackintosh computer.
 * Displayport cable, since the VGA port will not work.
 * 1-2 hours of free time, and patience.

 ### Optional hardware upgrades

 You should consider some hardware upgrades to this machine, to archive the best results possible.
 In this section, we'll going through all the possible upgrades you might want to consider for the machine.
+If you're not interested in hardware upgrades, you can skip this section, but I strongly recommend to use a CPU with Intel HD4600 at least.

 #### CPU

 By default, my machine came with an Intel i3-4150 CPU, which is fine, but not ideal for a Hackintosh machine.
 This may vary between machines, so check your configuration.

 The problem with the i3-4150 CPU is that it has Intel HD4400 graphics, which will work, but it will have some small issues, which I explain in this guide later.
-No Mac computer was shipped with this iGPU, so it is not suprising that it has issues. **Consider upgrading to a CPU, that has Intel HD4600 graphics instead**, Haswell CPUs are pretty cheap on the used market.
+No Mac computer was shipped with this iGPU, so it is not suprising that it has issues. **Consider upgrading to a CPU, that has Intel HD4600 graphics instead**, LGA1150 Haswell CPUs are pretty cheap on the used market.
 Ideally, **I would install an i5-4590S,** since we're going to fake our machine as an iMac 15,1 and this machine was shipped with this exact CPU.
 If you decide to use a HD4400 equiped CPU, we will need to add some tweaks to our config.plist later. **Keep in mind, the cooling solution included in the machine is rated to 65W, so please check the TDP rating of your new CPU.**

 #### RAM

 By default, my machine came with 4 GB of memory, which is fine, but far from perfect.
-Althrough Mac will run and work, you will experience some applications closing in the background, and some browser tabs will reload when you switching between them. **I recommend using at least 8 GB RAM,** and using 16 GB will hurt nobody. :)
+Althrough Mac will run and work, you will experience some applications closing in the background, and some browser tabs will reload when you switching between them. **I recommend using at least 8 GB RAM for optimal multi-tasking experience,** and using 16 GB will hurt nobody. :) DDR3 1600MHz RAM sticks are pretty cheap too these days.
 The SFF computer I use has 2 RAM slots, it was populated by one 4 GB Hynix HMT451U6AFR8C-PB 1600MHz stick.

 #### SSD